 Digital PR and search engine optimisation (SEO)

-While PR agencies were increasingly targeting online and social media, search engine optimisation (SEO) companies also laid their claim to the term ‘digital PR’.
-An SEO agency considers digital PR to involve everything from citation building (posting instances of a business’s name, address and phone number around the internet), to generating back links from press release distribution, to ‘outreach’ activities (traditionally known as media pitching).
+While PR agencies were increasingly targeting online publications and social media, search engine optimisation (SEO) companies also laid their claim to the term ‘digital PR’.
+An SEO agency considers digital PR to involve everything from citation building (posting a business’s name, address and phone number to relevant sources around the internet), through gaining back links from press releases, to ‘outreach’ activities (traditionally known as media pitching), and link reclamation (finding where your brand’s mentioned online and asking for website owners to include it with a link back to your site).

 But quite a few SEO agencies broke Google’s rules with their approach to ‘outreach’.
 Semrush, for example, launched a new service offering ‘guest blog posts’ (or byliners/op-eds as they’re more commonly known in the PR world).
 This was a manual outreach service delivering guaranteed links.